Product Design BA (Hons)Study level: Undergraduate

 How you'll learn

-The School of Art and Design teaching and learning mirrors the needs of the Creative Industries ensuring that our graduates are equipped with the skills and attributes to become industry specialists, leaders and innovators to drive social responsibility and design global change.
+The School of Art and Design teaching and learning mirrors the needs of the Creative Industries with the aim of ensuring that our graduates are equipped with the skills and attributes to become industry specialists, leaders and innovators to drive social responsibility and design global change.

 The ability to be entrepreneurial, innovative and embrace change underpins our Art and Design courses.
 Our studio and workshop culture ensures you are socially responsible in our creative community and develop critical thinking in research and making processes.
 Our global initiatives will give you skills to become collaborative communicators and make you culturally competent in the ever-changing world of Art or Design.